ash-project/ash/README.md

 * Eventually data_layers should state what raw types they support, and the filters they support on those raw types
 * Raise on composite primary key if data layer can't do it
 * Add impossibility checking for filters to avoid running queries that will never be possible.
+* As soon as we add array types, the filter logic is going to break because we use "is a list" as a criterion for "has not been passed a raw value to match".
+This may not be too big of a problem if we just don't support a list.
+But using some sort of actual struct to represent "this is constructed filter" may be the real answer.
+* Add a runtime-intialization to checks that can return data loading instructions to be executed prior to pre-check
+* Naturally, only inner joins are allowed now.
+I think only inner joins will be necessary, as the pattern in ash would be to side load related data.